 Once the mesh was installed, the technician proceeded to place the one-way doors.
 The one-way door for squirrels consists of a tube made of galvanized steel mesh with a flap that swings outward, letting squirrels out safely while blocking their re-entry.
 This one-way door was placed with the mesh surrounding it so that the squirrel would have no other way out.
 Once out, it would find another place to live.
 Squirrels usually keep several nests handy in case they need to relocate.

 The one-way door for raccoons is larger and consists of a plexiglass flap surrounded by mesh.
 This was installed right on top of the hole the technician found earlier.
-Within a few days, the raccoons would have to leave its den to feed.
+Within a few days, the raccoons would have to leave their den to feed.
 Once out the one-way door, like the squirrel, it would need to find a new home.
 Raccoons are resourceful animals that know their neighbourhoods well.
 The animal would likely move to another one of its dens or make a new one somewhere nearby.

 Within a few days, the homeowner stopped hearing noises in the ceiling of the first floor and noticed that there was a reduction in animal activity near the deck.
 The animals had left through the one-way doors.
 A few days after that, the technician returned to the property to remove the one-way doors are replace them with more mesh.
 This would ensure that the animals could not break back in where they entered before.

-Squirrels and raccoons are common throughout Old Toronto and they will absolutely take advantage of the gaps and cracks along the structure of your home.
+Squirrels and raccoons are common throughout Old Toronto and they will absolutely take advantage of the gaps and cracks along with the structure of your home.
 This case study demonstrates how important it is to maintain your roof and to hire a professional that can handle any wildlife issue should you need anything removed.
 The technicians at Squirrel Control are thoroughly trained and experienced in all forms of wildlife removal and have the tools to provide you with lasting solutions, no matter the situation.
 If you have any questions, or if you’d like to book an inspection, give Squirrel Control a call: 647-496-0815.